Blendify/blender-manual/blender_docs/manual/modeling/curves/primitives.rst

 Draw Curve
 ==========

-A freehand :doc:`draw tool </modeling/curves/editing/draw>` for curve creation by dragging the mouse.
+A free-hand :doc:`draw tool </modeling/curves/editing/draw>` for curve creation by dragging the mouse.

 Common Options